frontenddogma/web-development-glossary/manuscript/z.md

 ZIP
 : An archive file format that supports lossless data compression.
 A ZIP file may contain one or more files or directories that may have been compressed.
 The ZIP file format permits a number of compression algorithms, though DEFLATE is the most common.
 ZIP was releasedin 1989 by Phil Katz.&nbsp;[†](#w-zip)

 T> Is something important missing, or did you find a mistake?
-Please [share your ideas](https://github.com/j9t/web-development-glossary/blob/master/manuscript/z.md) and get listed as a glossary contributor!
+Please [share your thoughts](https://github.com/j9t/web-development-glossary/blob/master/manuscript/z.md) and become a glossary&nbsp;contributor!